bajrangCoder/acode-plugin-acodex/readme.md

 - First Start Server on Termux via : `acodeX-server`
 - To use **AcodeX**, press `Ctrl+K` or search for `"Open Terminal"` in the command palette.
 - Then enter the port number, and the terminal will start running.
-- Use the `⇓` button to hide the terminal while coding, and the `⇑` button to show it.
+- Use the small down arrow button to hide the terminal while coding, and the terminal button to show it.
 - You can also **drag** the terminal panel around by clicking and dragging through the **terminal title area**.
 - The `✗` is for closing the terminal.
-- `cd` - button on terminal header is for navigating to opened files(in editor) directory .
+- folder icon - button on terminal header is for navigating to opened files(in editor) directory .

 ## Acknowledgements